Coronavirus: Hospitals at breaking point. Concerns for patients and staff safety grow

 "The whole hospital system is really stretched and I'm really worried about how DHBs are going to handle this added pressure," Dr Deborah Powell, national secretary for the New Zealand Resident Doctors Association, told the Herald.

+The Ministry of Health says it is aware of the increased pressure and was working with District Health Boards to address the issue.

-Her comments come after the Ministry of Health confirmed New Zealand's fifth case of Covid-19 on Saturday.
+Powell's comments come after the Ministry of Health confirmed New Zealand's fifth case of Covid-19 on Saturday.
 No new cases have been reported since.

-Powell said hospital staff were burnt out, struggling and in desperate need for better support from their district health board bosses.
+She said hospital staff were burnt out, struggling and in desperate need for better support from their district health board bosses.

 READ MORE: